2024 Château Phélan Ségur Saint-Estèphe

 chevron-down

-Château Phélan Ségur winery is located in Saint-Estèphe.
-The vineyard covers some 70 hectares with beautiful clay-gravel soil on the hills and plateaus of Saint-Estèphe.
-The plots consist of 4 large sections and border the vineyards of Châteaux Montrose and Calon Ségur, among others.
+Château Phélan Ségur is located in Saint-Estèphe.
+The vineyard covers approximately 70 hectares of beautiful clay-gravel soil on the hills and plateaus of Saint-Estèphe.
+The parcels consist of four large sections and border the vineyards of Châteaux Montrose and Calon Ségur, among others.
 The planting density is high.
-The mix of grape varieties is traditional: the talented duo of the Médoc (58% Cabernet Sauvignon and 39% Merlot) is complemented by a touch of Cabernet Franc and Petit Verdot (1.5% of each).
+The grape varietal blend is traditional: the talented duo of Médoc grapes (58% Cabernet Sauvignon and 39% Merlot) is complemented by a touch of Cabernet Franc and Petit Verdot (1.5% of each).

 Cabernet Sauvignon, the king of the Médoc grape varieties, brings incomparable power and structure: it is the backbone of the Grand Vin.
 Merlot exudes an attractive roundness and unparalleled suppleness.
-To preserve diversity and bring a touch of spice, Petit Verdot made its entrance into the winery in 2015.
-It excels on heavier soils where clay dominates.
-It is a vigneron variety, impetuous and requiring perfect control.
-Cabernet Franc, which has always had its place at the Château, is a precious asset in the blend, with its finesse and floral notes.
+To preserve diversity and introduce a touch of spice, Petit Verdot arrived at the winery in 2015.
+It excels in heavier soils where clay predominates.
+A vigneron variety, it is impetuous and demands perfect control.
+Cabernet Franc, which has always held its place at the Château, is a precious asset in the blend, with its finesse and floral notes.

 Soil, climate and cultivation methods of the winery

-The vineyards of Château Phélan Ségur are planted on a mosaic of gravel, clay and limestone soils.
-These provide excellent drainage and heat retention, which favours the ripening of the grapes.
-The planting density is 10,000 vines per hectare, which ensures natural yield limitation and greater concentration in the grapes.
-The temperate Atlantic climate and the proximity of the Gironde ensure cooling and stability during the growing season.
+The vineyards of Château Phélan Ségur are planted on a mosaic of gravel, clay, and limestone soils.
+These soils offer excellent drainage and heat retention, which promotes grape ripeness.
+The planting density is 10,000 vines per hectare, which naturally limits yield and increases grape concentration.
+The temperate Atlantic climate and proximity to the Gironde estuary provide coolness and stability during the growing season.

 Grape varieties and harvest for Château Phélan Ségur 2024

-The 2024 blend is composed of 58% Cabernet Sauvignon, 39% Merlot, 1.5% Petit Verdot and 1.5% Cabernet Franc.
+The 2024 blend consists of 58% Cabernet Sauvignon, 39% Merlot, 1.5% Petit Verdot, and 1.5% Cabernet Franc.
 The grapes were hand-harvested between September 30 and October 14, 2024.
-The average yield was 30 hl/ha, indicating strict selection and optimum ripeness.
+The average yield was 30 hl/ha, indicating strict selection and optimal ripeness.
 Plot selection and spontaneous fermentation with selected indigenous yeasts were used.

 Vinification and maturation of Château Phélan Ségur 2024

 After careful sorting, the grapes were vinified in temperature-controlled tanks.
-The wine underwent fermentation with indigenous yeasts per plot.
-Maturation took place in French oak, 55% of which was new, for a period of several months.
-This approach favours complexity and ageing potential, without overshadowing the fruit.
+The wine underwent fermentation with indigenous yeasts from each plot.
+The aging took place in French oak, 55% of which was new, for several months.
+This approach enhances complexity and aging potential without overshadowing the fruit.

 Color, aroma and taste of Château Phélan Ségur 2024

-The 2024 shows a deep ruby red color with purple hues.
-The nose is refined and expressive, with notes of black fruit, violets, graphite and subtle toasted wood.
-In the mouth, the attack is smooth and elegant, followed by a beautiful structure with refined tannins.
-The wine combines power with a certain charm and ends in a long, harmonious finish.
+The 2024 displays a deep ruby red color with a purple hue.
+The nose is refined and expressive, with notes of black fruit, violets, graphite, and subtle toasted wood.
+On the palate, the attack is smooth and elegant, followed by a beautiful structure with refined tannins.
+The wine combines power with a certain charm and concludes with a long, harmonious finish.

 Would you like to order wines from Château Phélan Ségur online?

 The Château Phélan Ségur 2024 is stored in our professionally conditioned Wine Warehouse.
-When you choose to collect, you often receive a nice discount.
-You will see this discount immediately when you choose 'Collect' on the checkout page.
-We are located in Dordrecht, almost next to the A16 with plenty of parking.
+If you choose to collect your order, you'll often receive a generous discount.
+You'll see this discount immediately when you select "Collect" at checkout.
+We are located in Dordrecht, just off the A16 motorway with ample parking.
 Click here for our address.

-If available, you will find the official factsheet of this wine in the attachment.
-The full reviews by international wine journalists such as Parker, Suckling and Vinous can be read on the website via the links next to the image.
+If available, you'll find the official fact sheet for this wine in the attachment.
+Full reviews by international wine journalists like Parker, Suckling, and Vinous can be found on the website via the links next to the image.
 This is a free service for our customers.

 Wine and food pairings with Château Phélan Ségur 2024

-• Beef cheek braised in red wine with root vegetables – deep flavours complement the structure of the wine perfectly.
+• Beef cheek braised in red wine with root vegetables – deep flavours complement the wine’s structure perfectly.

 • Grilled lamb chops with rosemary – the spicy notes enhance the Cabernet components.